SixXS

 Tunnel Information and Control protocol (TIC)

-The Tunnel Information and Control protocol allows programs to retrieve and modify configuration settings in the SixXS system.
+The Tunnel Information and Control protocol allows programs to retrieve configuration settings in the SixXS system.
 This allows automatic tunnel client configuration and setup without much user intervention or knowlegde of either IPv6 or tunneling.

-AICCU supports and uses this service IANA has allocated port 3874 for this service.
+IANA has allocated port 3874 for this service.

 Protocol

-This Configuration service uses a client/server protocol somewhat like SMTP using "200" for noting successful commands and "400" for noting unsuccesful commands.
+This configuration service uses a client/server protocol somewhat like SMTP using "200" for noting successful commands and "400" for noting unsuccessful commands.
 We advise that clients make connections to tic.sixxs.net, this has only an IPv4 address, even though the protocol is of course address family independent, this overcomes problems with timeouts when IPv6 seems to be available but really isn't.
 The protocol is primarily used for configuring hosts to get IPv6 connectivity thus this should not be an issue of any kind.

 Commands